amrrdev/amrmubarak.me/content/posts/database-indexing-strategies.md

 readTime: "15 min read"
 ---

 You know that feeling when you're searching for a specific book in a library with thousands of volumes, and there's no catalog system?
-That's essentially what your database experiences every time you run a query without proper indexing.
-Except instead of thousands of books, we're talking millions or billions of rows, and instead of minutes, we're burning milliseconds that compound into frustrated users and skyrocketing infrastructure costs.
+That's basically what your database experiences every time you run a query without proper indexing.
+Except instead of thousands of books, we're talking millions or billions of rows, and instead of minutes, we're burning milliseconds that add up into frustrated users and skyrocketing infrastructure costs.

-Let's talk about indexing—not the theoretical computer science version you might remember from university, but the real-world, battle-tested strategies that separate systems that crumble under load from those that scale gracefully.
+Let's talk about indexing.
+Not the theoretical computer science version you might remember from university, but the real-world, battle-tested strategies that separate systems that crumble under load from those that scale gracefully.

 ## The Foundation: What Indexes Actually Do

-Before we get into the sophisticated stuff, let's make sure we're on the same page about what's happening under the hood.
-An index is fundamentally a data structure that trades write performance and storage space for dramatically improved read performance.
-When you create an index, the database maintains an additional structure—usually a B-tree or hash table—that allows it to locate rows without scanning the entire table.
+Before we get into the advanced stuff, let's make sure we're on the same page about what's happening under the hood.
+An index is a data structure that trades write performance and storage space for dramatically improved read performance.
+When you create an index, the database maintains an additional structure (usually a B-tree or hash table) that allows it to locate rows without scanning the entire table.

 The classic analogy is a book's index, but I think that undersells what's happening.
 A better mental model is thinking about indexes as pre-computed answers to specific questions.
-Every index you create is essentially telling the database: "I'm going to ask questions shaped like _this_ frequently enough that it's worth maintaining this lookup structure."
+Every index you create is basically telling the database: "I'm going to ask questions shaped like _this_ frequently enough that it's worth maintaining this lookup structure."

 The cost?
 Every write operation now has to update not just the table, but every index on that table.
 This is why the "just index everything" approach is a rookie mistake that I've seen bring down more than one production system.

 ## B-Tree Indexes: The Workhorse

 B-tree indexes (and their variant B+tree, which most modern databases actually use) are the default for good reason.
 They handle range queries beautifully, maintain sorted order, and provide O(log n) lookup time.
-PostgreSQL, MySQL, Oracle—they all default to B-tree variants.
+PostgreSQL, MySQL, Oracle... they all default to B-tree variants.

 Here's what makes B-trees special: they're balanced trees where each node can have multiple children.
 In a B+tree specifically, all the actual data pointers live in the leaf nodes, which are linked together.
-This means range scans are incredibly efficient—once you find the start of your range, you just walk the linked list of leaf nodes.
+This means range scans are incredibly efficient.
+Once you find the start of your range, you just walk the linked list of leaf nodes.

 ```sql
 CREATE INDEX idx_users_created_at ON users(created_at);